mottensmann/GCalignR/cran-comments.md

-## GCalignR version 1.0.2
+## Resubmission GCalignR version 1.0.2
-In this version I have implemented the following changes:
+This is a resubmission.
+In this version I have:

+1. Corrected the  DOI in the CITATION file
-1. Citation to the published accompanying paper added
+2. Citation to the published accompanying paper added

 ## Release summary